 - Solar Energy Rebate—CoServ supports interconnected co-generation with net metering—per the terms of our Tariff.
 CoServ offers a $1,000 rebate on solar generation (minimum 2 kW DC installation) until allocated funds are depleted.
 View application.

 - Solar Screens Rebate—CoServ now offers a $10 rebate per window on east, west and south-facing windows with screens that provide 80 percent minimum solar-heat blockage.
 View application.
-JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.
+AUGUST 2014 UPDATE: All funds have been distributed, and this rebate is no longer available.

 - WiFi Thermostat Rebate—Purchase a programmable Wifi-enabled thermostat and receive a $50 rebate.
 Per ENERGY STAR, these devices can save you $180 annually and start at about $120.
-View application.
-JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.
+AUGUST 2014 UPDATE: All funds have been distributed, and this rebate is no longer available.

 - Tax Credits, Deductions and Programs—Research a variety of tax credits and deductions available for residential and commercial consumers.